Register your office to receive a $50 credit towards your first case.

 This is where Emax truly shines, and it’s an easy point to get patients excited about.
 When they ask what the crown will look like, you can explain that Emax is known for its ability to perfectly mimic the appearance of natural teeth.
 The secret is in the material’s translucency.
 Describe how the lithium disilicate ceramic allows light to pass through it in the same way natural tooth enamel does.
 This quality prevents the flat, opaque look that some other crown materials can have.
 Instead, the Emax crown blends seamlessly with surrounding teeth, making it virtually impossible to spot.

-Explaining Long-Term Care
+Teaching Patients About Long-Term Care

 Patients are often relieved to hear that caring for an Emax crown is simple.
 There’s no complicated routine to follow.
 You can tell them to care for their crown the same way they care for their natural teeth.
 This means consistent daily hygiene is key to keeping the crown and the underlying tooth healthy.
 Remind them to brush twice a day, floss daily, and maintain their regular dental check-ups and cleanings.
 These routine visits allow you to monitor the crown’s integrity and the health of the surrounding gum tissue.
 By emphasizing this straightforward approach, you empower them to protect their investment.

-Key Technical Details for Your Emax Crown Order
+Nailing the Technical Details for Your Emax Crown Order

 Once you’ve selected your lab partner, getting the details right on your prescription form is the next crucial step.
 Clear and accurate information ensures the final restoration meets your standards and your patient’s needs perfectly.
 Paying close attention to the technical specifications from the start helps streamline the process, reduce the chance of remakes, and leads to a better final outcome.
 Let’s walk through the key details to include with every Emax crown order.

-Understanding Manufacturing and Strength Specs
+Key Manufacturing and Strength Specifications

 Emax crowns are crafted from lithium disilicate, a glass-ceramic known for its excellent esthetics and reliable durability.
 This material is impressively strong, withstanding forces up to 500 MPa.
 Depending on the lab’s workflow, your crown will be made using either a press method or a digital CAD/CAM process.
 CAD-milled Emax generally offers slightly higher flexural strength (around 530 MPa) compared to pressed Emax (around 470 MPa).
 While both methods produce beautiful and resilient crown and bridge restorations, you can note a preference on your lab slip if you have one.